What Facilitation Is and How It Is Useful to Employers

 - The ability to structure group interventions and events, producing the desired result

-When individuals take part in the process it is usually because two or more employees are experiencing conflict, disagreement, need to set mutual goals, or there is a need to debrief a project, process, or experience.
-A skilled facilitator can be sourced from within the company and can provide the structure, content, and process needed by the individual employees to reach a mutually satisfying solution.
+When individuals take part in the process it is usually because two or more employees are experiencing conflict, disagreement, the need to set mutual goals, or a need to debrief a project, process, or experience.
+A skilled facilitator can be sourced from within the company and can provide the structure, content, and process employees need to reach a mutually satisfying solution.

-Under the leadership of a skilled facilitator, meetings, team building sessions, and training classes can achieve results not possible without an arbitrating figure.
-This is often because team participants in a group lack the skill, permission, and support needed to effectively facilitate their own work processes, and a leader is required to assist in their development.
+Under the leadership of a skilled facilitator, meetings, team-building sessions, and training classes can achieve results not possible without an arbitrating figure.
+Team participants in a group often lack the skill, permission, and support needed to effectively facilitate their own work processes, and a leader helps assist in their development.

-- Providing an appropriate structure for a meeting, training, team building session, or another work event, so that the mission of the group is accomplished in the session
+- Providing an appropriate structure for a meeting, training, team-building session, or another work event, so that the core mission is accomplished in the session

 - Promoting shared responsibility for the outcome of the meeting